HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 Selecting a preset
 ==================

-*Presets, presets, presets.*
+A `Preset` is a group of settings specifically tailored for the software or device you want your videos to play on.
 Selecting a `Preset` can go a long way toward ensuring your video works where you want it to.
-A `Preset` is a group of settings specifically tailored for the software or device you want your videos to play on.

-## Built-in presets
+## Official presets

-HandBrake includes a number of built-in `Presets` for various devices and general use.
+HandBrake includes a number of official `Presets` for specific devices and for general use.

 Once you've opened a `Source`, select the `Preset` that most closely describes the device you want your videos to work on.
 For instance, if you want to play your videos on a Roku that supports 1080p High Definition, choose the `Roku 1080p30 Surround` preset under `Devices`.